 As well as being one of the world’s greatest gathering of literary lovers, the Cheltenham Literature Festival is undoubtedly one of the biggest events in Gloucestershire’s calendar.
 Wild horses couldn’t keep the SoGlos team away from the sparkling line-up of events around town.

-With a phenomenal 141,500 tickets issued and more than 760 authors on site, not to mention volunteers stacking up more than 6,720 hours of great work, this year’s Cheltenham Literature Festival was the biggest event yet.
+With a phenomenal 141,500 tickets issued and more than 760 authors on site, not to mention volunteers stacking up more than 6,720 hours of incredible hard work, this year’s Cheltenham Literature Festival was the biggest event yet.

-With big names including David Attenborough, Gary Barlow, Jennifer Saunders, Darcy Bussell, Sebastian Faulks, Chimamanda Ngozi Adichi, Lionel Shriver, Ruth Jones, Ian Rankin, Chris Hoy, Tom, Daly and many, many more, the SoGlos team was hard pushed to select our favourites from 2018.
+With big names including David Attenborough, Gary Barlow, Jennifer Saunders, Darcy Bussell, Sebastian Faulks, Chimamanda Ngozi Adichi, Lionel Shriver, Ruth Jones, Ian Rankin, Chris Hoy, Tom, Daly and many, many more, the SoGlos team has been hard pushed to select our Lit Fest favourites from 2018.
 But, we’ve whittled the whirlwind fortnight of book bonanzas down to just a handful of our absolute highlights…

 Securing a standing ovation during both his entrance and exit to a phenomenal hour of entertainment, Sir David Attenborough further compounded his role as national treasure, as his dulcet tones rippled through The Times Forum’s auditorium at 2018’s Cheltenham Literature Festival.